Homemade Fancy Dress Ideas & DIY Halloween Costumes

 Flaming jetpack for a kid's space party.

 I love the Edward Scissorhands and the Ewok!

 Fun Accessories For Your Costumes!

-Extras, props and accessories are often more cost-effective to buy than make - such as latex masks, wigs, hats and specialized designs like these Quidditch goggles:
+Extras, props and accessories are often more cost-effective to buy than make - such as latex masks, wigs, hats and specialized designs such as Quidditch goggles.

 Fairytales, Comics, Myths & Legends